AlexMcCarroll/CV/README.md

 **Standard Chartered Bank, Hong Kong** (December 2012 and August 2013)
 *Intern*
 - Kept minutes for meetings with clients for the brand management team.
-- Tasked to develop and present a brand audit.
+- Tasked to develop a brand audit in three days and present it to the team.
+- Exposed to many different people from different divisions within the bank.

 ## Education